 - Lots of competition.
 Pools with the highest prize money attract many punters, which increases competition.

 - The winnings can be small.
-If you bet on something obvious and many others do the same, your winnings will be spread over a much larger pool, leaving you with small winnings.
+If you bet on something obvious and many others do the same, your winnings will be spread over a much larger pool, leaving you with a significantly smaller amount to take home.

 Pool Betting FAQs

-It's really quite simple: choose an event you want to take part in, make your selections and pay the stake.
-That's it.
-The punter/s with the correct or highest score wins a share of the prize.
+It’s really quite simple: choose an event you want to bet on as part of a pool, make your selections, and place your stake.
+That’s it.
+The punter(s) with the correct or highest score wins a share of the prize.

 Well, because what constitutes a winner can be so many different things depending on that particular pool.
 The different versions of betting pools largely depend on how a winning selection is chosen.
 For example, it could be the winner of a horse race, or it could be those who chose the positions of the top three finishers, for instance.
 What makes them a betting pool is the sharing of the prize money amongst the winners.